Rone in Lascelles

 International Research Network

-Street Studies is a NFP social enterprise based in Denmark.
+Street Studies is a NFP social enterprise based in Copenhagen, Denmark.

-This informal and passion-based network facilitates connections and collaboration between researchers, artists, practitioners and policymakers involved or interested in the following the three interrelated themes below:
+This informal and passion-based network facilitated connections and collaboration between researchers, artists, practitioners and policymakers involved or interested in the following the three interrelated themes below.

 Main support functions: